Google

 The students definitely were not shy anymore after we went to their classrooms, held discussions, answered their questions, and introduced them to an IPod and computers.

-The adjoining land where the preschool is being expanded to accomodate the students.
+The adjoining land where the school hopes to expand the preschool to accomodate the students.

 Lisa taking copious notes with Cherlyn walking outside the Khalsa Public School.